 Inclusive Language Resource

 The University of Chicago completed a Campus Health Needs Assessment (CHNA).
 As part of that process, data indicated that scholars in our community, especially our students, desired that the University take a more intentional approach to matters of diversity and inclusion, specifically in the use of language and communication.
-The CHNA Diversity and Inclusion Action Team developed an Inclusive Language Toolkit to address this need.
+The CHNA Diversity and Inclusion Action Team developed an Inclusive Language Resource to address this need.

 Who should use this and how?

 Our approach to ensuring the use of inclusive language necessitates that each of us, in our own roles, commit to exploring the toolkit and embedding it in all areas of our work.
-If you have come to this toolkit, you are on the path to taking on this challenge.
+If you have come to this online resource, you are on the path to taking on this challenge.
 Now is the time to roll up your sleeves and dig in.

 - Interactions with peers and colleagues